 • double the mother's risk of developing diabetes

 There isn’t any difference between the test tube baby and IVF.
 IVF helps people with fertility problems to have a baby.
-The father’s sperms and mother’s egg are fertilized in a test tube clinically by an expert, therefore the baby conceived is called test-tube baby.
+The father’s sperms and mother’s egg are fertilized in a test tube clinically by an expert, therefore the baby conceived is called a test-tube baby.

 “It always seems impossible until it's done”